 The FRE are the rules that describe the allowance and proper use of evidence in a civil trial.
 Cornell University also maintains an online copy of the FRE.
 Documents, testimony, and other evidence must meet the requirements set out in the FRE to be admitted and considered by a court and/or jury.

-In addition, the Court’s Guide for Self-Represented Parties contains general information about filing a civil action in federal court and describes some actions necessary to begin the case.
+In addition, the Court’s Handbook for Self-Represented Parties contains general information about filing a civil action in federal court and describes some actions necessary to begin the case.

 Pro Bono Counsel and Other Assistance